 Skip to contents

 Convert an simulate_data() result with a gen_outcome() generator into an analysis-ready data set and inferred brms formula.
-The helper recomputes observed between- and within-person predictors from the raw simulated columns, creates within-person centered lag columns for ar1() terms, and creates a complr() object when the outcome is compositional.
+The helper recomputes observed between- and within-person predictors from the raw simulated columns, creates lagged outcome predictor columns for ar1() terms (person-mean-centered by default; see lag_center), and creates a complr() object when the outcome is compositional or when between()/within() terms reference ILR coordinates of a compositional predictor generator.

 Usage